Desire for Sin

 Lack of Sorrow

-But if we still “desire” to offend God in any way at the moment of death, from that mortal desire, we choose Eternal Suffering instead of God’s saving forgiving love.
-Truly, unless we remove all desire for evil (sin) and grow in grace to desire God alone, at least, upon our death we can’t accept God’s saving forgiving mercy He died to give us since we still prefer sin over God’s love.
+Unless we remove all desire for evil (sin) and grow in grace to, at least, at the moment of our death truly hate all sin, we can’t accept God’s saving forgiving mercy, which He died to give us, since we still prefer sin over God’s love.
 Therefore, removing our desire for any and all sin is of the upmost importance.
 Eternity is forever!

 “The souls in hell having been found at the moment of death with a will [desire] to sin, have with them an infinite degree of guilt; and the punishment they suffer, though less than they deserve, is yet, so far as it exists, endless.”